matt-j-murphy/DyadicData/README.md

 * `intimacy`: Daily intimacy score (0-10)
 * `conflict`: Daily conflict (0=no, 1=yes)
 * `relqual`: Relationship quality (0=low, 1=high RQ)

+## Research Questions
+* How much do daily conflicts lower intimacy for the typical person?
+* How much do people differ in this relationship?
+* Does relationship quality (RQ) buffer conflict reactivity such that those with higher RQ are less reactive to conflict?

 ## Data Cleaning
 * Need to separate within-person and between-person effects of longitudinal predictors